pawelniewie/pawelniewiadomski.com/_posts/2016-10-24-setting-up-a-static-website-on-s3-cloudfront-with-terraform.md

 PS

+If you are interested I deploy the site to S3 using Wercker with [following configuration](https://github.com/pawelniewie/pawelniewiadomski.com/blob/master/wercker.yml).
+Continuous deployments FTW!

+PPS

 If you don't want to go through all the hops you an use [GitHub Pages](https://pages.github.com) to host a static site as well.